Clarence Thomas: Anita Hill accusations

+Second hearing

+The hearings reconvened on October 11, 1991, with Thomas going first.
+In his opening statement, he denied that he had said or done anything to Hill "that could have been mistaken for sexual harassment".
+He told the Committee that he would not allow any questions about "what goes on in the most intimate parts of my private life or the sanctity of my bedroom" so as not to "provide the rope for my own lynching".

-Hill was called before the Judiciary Committee and testified that ten years earlier Thomas had subjected her to comments of a sexual nature, which she felt constituted sexual in her words "behavior that is unbefitting an individual who will be a member of the Court."
-Hill's testimony included lurid details, and some senators questioned her aggressively.
-Hill accused Thomas of, among other things, making two sexually offensive remarks to her: he compared his own penis to that of Long Dong Silver, a black pornstar, and said he had discovered a pubic hair on his Coca-Cola can.
+The committee then questioned Hill for seven hours.
+She testified that ten years earlier Thomas had subjected her to comments of a sexual nature, calling it "behavior that is unbefitting an individual who will be a member of the Court".
+Her testimony included graphic details, and some senators questioned her aggressively.
+Hill accused Thomas of making two sexually offensive remarks to her: comparing his penis to that of Long Dong Silver, a black porn star, and saying he had discovered a pubic hair on his Coca-Cola can.

-Thomas was recalled before the committee.
-He denied the allegations, saying:

-Throughout his testimony, Thomas defended his right to privacy.
-He made it clear that he was not going to put his personal life on display for public consumption, permit the committee (or anyone else) to probe his private life, or describe discussions that he may have had with others about his private life.
-The committee accepted his right to do so.
+In the evening, Thomas was recalled before the committee.
+He again denied the allegations and was prompted by Senator Orrin Hatch's questioning to launch a speech that criticized the proceeding as a "high-tech lynching for uppity blacks".
+The speech resonated with Southern blacks and stimulated Thomas's supporters, with public opinion shifting in his favor afterward.

 Hill was the only person to publicly testify that Thomas had sexually harassed her.
-Angela Wright, who worked under Thomas at the EEOC before he fired her, decided not to testify.
-She submitted a written statement alleging that Thomas had pressured her for a date and had made comments about the anatomy of women but said she did not feel his behavior was intimidating, nor did she feel sexually harassed, though she allowed that "[s]ome other women might have."
+Angela Wright, who worked under Thomas at the EEOC and had alleged that "Thomas had continually pressured her to date him and made sexual comments about women's bodies", and a corroborating witness she had named were not called to testify.
+Their written depositions were entered into the congressional records unrebutted.
 Sukari Hardnett, a former Thomas assistant, wrote to the Senate committee that although Thomas had not harassed her, "If you were young, black, female and reasonably attractive, you knew full well you were being inspected and auditioned as a female."

-In addition to Hill and Thomas, the committee heard from several other witnesses over the course of three days, October 11–13, 1991.
-A former colleague, Nancy Altman, who shared an office with Thomas at the Department of Education, testified that she heard virtually everything Thomas said over the course of two years, and never heard a sexist or offensive comment.
-Altman did not find it credible that Thomas could have engaged in the conduct Hill alleged without any of the dozens of women he worked with noticing it.
-Reflecting the skepticism of some committee members, Senator Alan K. Simpson asked why Hill met, dined with, and spoke by phone with Thomas on various occasions after they no longer worked together.
-In 2007, Thomas wrote My Grandfather's Son: A Memoir, in which he addressed Hill's allegations and the caustic confirmation hearing.